 8. Avoid dieting

-The topic of why dieting — in the context of restricting oneself to small amounts, or special amounts and types of food to lose weight — is not a good idea is too extensive to cover in this post (you can find the reasons and how to lose weight here); however, this post would not be complete if I didn’t list dieting as one of the issues in our health problems.
+The topic of why dieting — in the context of restricting oneself to small amounts, or special amounts and types of food to lose weight — is not a good idea is too extensive to cover in this post (you can find the scientific reasons why and how to lose weight in my post How To Lose Weight Without Dieting); however, this post would not be complete if I didn’t list dieting as one of the issues in our health problems.

 Please note, I believe in eating fresh nutritious foods to achieve or keep good health, as explained in this post, however I also believe it is okay to eat nice desserts and chocolate occasionally.
-One of my favorites is lava cake, hence the picture 🙂
+One of my favorites is lava cake, hence the lovely picture.

 I have read many books and articles that assert how some diets can cure illnesses and help you lose weight quickly.

 Some books recommend a vegan or raw plant based diet as a sole or complementary diet/therapy.